MicrochipTech/secure_lorawan_with_tti/README.md

 ## Resources <a name="step3"></a>

-Several accounts have been already created specifically for this workshop in the microchip tenant.</br>
+Several accounts have been created specifically for this workshop in the microchip tenant.</br>
 An appendix sheet with the credentials has been provided during the workshop.</br>
+**Outside this workshop, you need to have your own TTI account with your own tenant.**</br>

 Useful links:</br>
 - <a href="https://microchip.eu1.cloud.thethings.industries/console" target="_blank">TTI Network server</a></br>